Be at the heart of actionFly remote-controlled drones into enemy territory to gather vital information.

 The Ideal Person for the Product Specialist:

-A very exciting opportunity for a territory sales managers with a min 2-3 years medical sales experience into critical care setting.
+A very exciting opportunity for a Territory Sales Manager with a min of 2-3 years medical sales experience into critical care setting.

 As the new Product Specialist you will be from a medical devices/consumables sales background.